alessiaamele/budget-project/README.md

 The front-end components of this application was created using HTML (HyperText Markup Language) as well as JavaScript.

 ##### Back-end: Java
 The back-end of the application refers to the processing of data before the moving either to or from the database.
-This application follows a

 ##### Database: GCP Managed SQL Server
 A hosting system for this application was necessary to its creation.
 The Google Cloud Services server with the Ubuntu 18.04 Linux operating system was chosen for this purpose.
 H2 is a relational database management system written in Java.